sethforprivacy/sethforprivacy.com/content/posts/why-i-wont-recommend-grapheneos.md

 As soon as [I posted]({{< ref "/content/posts/switching-to-copperhead-os.md" >}}) about how much I was enjoying CopperheadOS and what had helped me with the transition, I began receiving [canned reply spam](https://twitter.com/anupritaisno1/status/1350497125021278208?s=20) (one of many examples, see [another new/purchased user account here](https://tweet.lambda.dance/twitty16553128)) from new or purchased accounts anytime I mentioned CopperheadOS.

-Members of the GrapheneOS community also started creating new Telegram accounts to send the same canned reply and links and then delete their accounts, while also messaging members of the Monero community directly, attempting to undermine my reputation and contributions:
+Members of the GrapheneOS community also started messaging members of the Monero community directly, attempting to undermine my reputation and contributions:

 {{< tweet 1362457609077424128 >}}